 Stella was two and I felt like it was time to start trying for baby number two.
 Months went by and nothing.
 I wasn't that worried.
 I mean, I was a bit older and I knew it could take time.
 I was excited but not surprised to find out that after 6 months I was pregnant.
 I told my dad on his birthday and everyone was happy.
 But I didn't stay pregnant.
 On our way to the airport to go to Florida to take Stella to Disney World I knew I was no longer pregnant.
 I was pretty sad and I took it personally.
 I felt like it was a punishment for being so flippant about being pregnant with Stella.
 Rationally I knew that it was just life, but still I felt guilty.

 It's now May 2013 and we decided to go to the temple to pray, not if we should adopt, but to ask for guidance as we started the process.
 And what do you know?
 One month later, I knew I was pregnant again.
 I still didn't know that much about the state of adoptions in China, but I did know the process could take years, so becoming pregnant didn't bother me at all.
-Of course we would keep the process moving because we could have a three year old before we finally get our adopted child home.
-Sadly though. at about nine weeks I went into the hospital only to have confirmed what I was already suddenly sure of, I was no longer expecting a baby.
+Of course we would keep the process moving because we could have a three year old before we finally got our adopted child home.
+Sadly though, at about nine weeks I went into the hospital only to have confirmed what I was already suddenly sure of: I was no longer expecting a baby.
 I was heartbroken, but mostly I was PISSED OFF.
 I didn't know what I was going to tell Stella, who so desperately wanted a brother or sister and who had figured out I was pregnant all on her own.
 I felt (and still feel) like I deserved that baby.
 I know that I'm a freaking amazing mom, and have a solid marriage, and a big freaking house and I deserved that baby dammit!
-I was so angry at Heavenly Father that I just stuck my nose at him and said: "Fine, you want to take that baby from me, then I am not going to adopt that baby from China anymore so there!"
+I was so angry at Heavenly Father that I just stuck my nose at him and said: "Fine, you want to take that baby from me, then I am not going to adopt that baby from China anymore, so there!"
 And that was that.
 I was mad.
 I was done.
 I stayed mad, and it felt awesome.
 I watched friends and family get what I wanted over and over again and I hated it.
 I tried not to be upset with those around me having kids, because their successful pregnancies didn't have anything to do with my failures.
 But I'm telling ya, it wasn't easy.
-And I sure as hell wasn't going to do something as absolutely terrifying as flying to China and bring a baby home, no way.
-My life was just fine thank you very much and to prove it, I'm just going to take my daughter to Disney a few dozen times to make myself feel better.
+And I sure as hell wasn't going to do something as absolutely terrifying as flying to China and bringing a baby home, no way.
+My life was just fine, thank you very much, and to prove it, I just went and took my daughter to Disney parks a few dozen times to make myself feel better.